 There are many synthesizers on the market.
-Prior to starting the project, we reviewed the Novation Bass Station II which a group member owns.
-We used this to learn what a synthesizer is and what typical features are needed to have a working synthesizer.
+Prior to starting the project, we reviewed the Novation Bass Station II.
+We used this to learn what a synthesizer is and what typical features are.
 This synthesizer has two oscillators, a sub-oscillator, a mixer, a filter bank, overdrive, distortion, LFOs, and many other features.
-We will include the essential parts into our synthesizer; oscillators, a mixer, filters, and amplification.
-We decided to include the LFO as well, since its design will be similar to the oscillators, just low frequency.
+We will include the essential parts into our synthesizer, oscillators, a mixer, filters, and amplification.
+We decided to include the LFO as well, since its design will be similar to the oscillators.
 We decided not to include the sub-oscillator due to the difficulty in designing frequency locking oscillators.
-We reviewed the manual for the Bass Station II [2].
-This synthesizer is a typical one that is one the market.
-Our analysis of this one was selected because we were able to physically work with this device opposed to watching videos of others using the device.